AdelaideAuto-IDLab/Februus/README.md

 # Large Files and Datasets

-For the convenience of the reviewers, we put the GTSRB and VGGFace2-val set that we used in [datasets](./datasets) folder.
+For the convenience of the users, we put the GTSRB and VGGFace2-val set that we used in [datasets](./datasets) folder.
 There are some large files but with the limited storage of Github LFS, we put large files on a separate link, please help to follow the below instructions:

 - Download the *largefile* file (https://universityofadelaide.box.com/s/u7di8pcirjc1flvnzwcu16l2ddujorb8)

   (alternative link: https://drive.google.com/file/d/1VVYoahY2nFrbdBvQCsRDgDUzT2l_UwoS/view?usp=sharing)

+- Download the *BTSR* file for Belgium Traffic Sign Recognition (https://universityofadelaide.box.com/s/wo567ru7tuxrcfjz2ypbkarqat87eabw)

-- Put the *largefile.tar.gz* to the root of Februus repo folder (i.e. Februus/largefile.tar.gz)
+- Put the *largefile.tar.gz*  and *BTSR.tar.gz* to the root of Februus repo folder (i.e. Februus/largefile.tar.gz)

-- Untar the largefile
+- Untar the files
 ```
 untar -xzvf largefile.tar.gz
+untar -xzvf BTSR.tar.gz
 ```
 - Untar the dataset within the datasets folder (please don't change the name of the folder, or you'll need to adjust the location of the dataset later in the source code).
 ```